Cucumis melo aka Cantaloupe

 Common names

-How to care for Cantaloupe
+How difficult is it to take care of Cantaloupe

 With a bit of knowledge and dedication, you can successfully care for Cantaloupe, making it a rewarding choice for those seeking a moderate challenge.